e3modelling/OPEN-PROM/Tutorials/README.md

 - ***03_Running OPEN‐PROM:***

-    Brief description on how to execute the OPEN-PROM, as well as the order of script execution.
+    Brief description on how to execute OPEN-PROM, as well as the order of script execution.

 - ***04_GAMS error codes:***

-    Contains a URL redirecting you to the official GAMS error codes documentation.
+    Contains examples or GAMS errors, as well as a URL redirecting you to the official GAMS error codes documentation.

 - ***05_OPEN PROM country to region mapping:***